n4xh4ck5/CMSsc4n/README.md

  Tool to identify if a domain has got a CMS and determine his version.

- At the moment, CMSs supported by CMSsc4n are WordPress,Moodle,Joomla,Drupal and Prestshop.
+ At the moment, CMSs supported by CMSsc4n are WordPress,Moodle,Joomla,Drupal and Prestashop.

  # Instalation